beiweitemderbeste/fullstackopen_translation_de/part_1/part_1d.md

 > Version 18 of React was released late March 2022.
 The code in this course should work with the new React version.
 However, some libraries might not yet be compatible with React 18.
 At the moment of writing (4th April) at least the Apollo client used in part 8 does not yet work with most recent React.

 Version 18 von React wurde im späten März 2022 veröffentlicht.
-Der Code in diesem Kurs sollte mit der neuen React-Version kompatibel sein, aber einige Bibliotheken könnten es noch nicht.
+Der Code in diesem Kurs sollte mit der neuen React-Version kompatibel sein, aber einige Bibliotheken könnten es noch nicht sein.
 Zur Zeit des Verfassens dieses Textes (04.04.) ist mindestens der Client für Apollo, der in Abschnitt 8 verwendet wird, noch nicht zur aktuellen Reactversion kompatibel.

 > In case you end up in a situation where your application breaks because of library compatibility problems, downgrade to the older React by changing the file package.json as follows: